How To Stop Marketing From Getting Mangled

 Once you can visually imagine who you are creating an ad for it makes it so much easier to capture and convert their attention.

-Dave Trott used to ride the circle line, looking out for the people his campaigns are targeting and ask ‘How would I have to advertise to make that person become engaged?’.
+Dave Trott used to ride the circle line, looking out for the avatars his adverts are targeting and ask ‘How would I have to advertise to make that person become engaged?’.

 Internally at Agora they take this one step further by placing on the desk of every copywriter a small toy figure that looks exactly like the type of person they are marketing to.